matthew-woodington/django-newspaper-app/README.md

-# django-newspaper-app
+# Newspaper App

-Full stack application built using React.js, React-Bootstrap, Python with Django, and Django Rest Framework
+This is a full stack newspaper application built with React, Django, and Django-Rest-Framework.